-- 154. Oral hearings perform the same function as a paper based hearing and serves to reach an adjudication of: - the facts based on the evidence; - the potential breaches of the Code as alleged and defended; and - where breaches are upheld, the potential sanctions to be imposed, if any, based on an assessment of the case in the round. - 155.
+- 155. Oral hearings perform the same function as a paper based hearing and serves to reach an adjudication of: - the facts based on the evidence; - the potential breaches of the Code as alleged and defended; and - where breaches are upheld, the potential sanctions to be imposed, if any, based on an assessment of the case in the round. - 156.
 As such, they ought to be arranged as soon as possible following the issue of a Warning Notice to avoid any delay in resolving any dispute between the relevant party and the PSA.
 Along with a swift adjudication, there is the need for any issues in the market to be resolved quickly and effectively.
-For this reason a decision as to whether an oral hearing is required ought to be made within 10 working days of the issue of a Warning Notice (unless an extension has been granted to the provider for a response to the Warning Notice).
+For this reason a decision as to whether an oral hearing is required ought to be made within 10 working days of the issue of a Warning Notice (unless an extension has been granted to the provider for a response to the Warning Notice)30. - 157.
+Two groups can initiate an oral hearing unilaterally or by agreement, and they are: - a.
+The relevant party (the party to whom the Warning Notice has been issued); and - b. the Executive.